Passer au contenu

 Your cart is empty

-Discover the exercises you can do with the Wall-Mounted Pull-Up & Dip Bar!
+Check out all the exercises you can do with the Wall Pull-up & Dip Bar!

 Execution

-1. Grasp the bar with an overhand grip (palms facing forward), slightly wider than shoulder width.
+1. Grab the bar with an overhand grip (palms facing forward), a little wider than your shoulders.

-2. Hang with your arms straight, body upright, and abs tight.
+2. Hang with your arms straight, body straight, and abs tight.

-3. Pull by bringing your chest toward the bar, without swinging your legs.
+3. Pull yourself up by bringing your chest towards the bar, without swinging your legs.

-4. Pause briefly at the top, then slowly lower yourself to full extension.
+4. Pause briefly at the top, then lower yourself slowly until your arms are fully extended.

-5. Keep your shoulders down and your shoulder blades engaged throughout the movement.
+5. Keep your shoulders down and your shoulder blades engaged throughout the whole movement.

 Tips:

-Imagine pulling your elbows toward your hips rather than pulling with your arms.
+Imagine pulling your elbows towards your hips instead of just pulling with your arms.

 Execution

-1. Grasp the bar with an overhand grip (palms facing you), shoulder-width apart.
+1. Grab the bar with an underhand grip (palms facing you), shoulder-width apart.

-2. Hang with your arms straight and your shoulders lowered.
+2. Hang with your arms straight and shoulders pulled down.

-3. Pull with your elbows close to your body until your chin is above the bar.
+3. Pull yourself up, keeping your elbows close to your body, until your chin is above the bar.

-5. Keep your core engaged and your head aligned with your body.
+5. Keep your core tight and your head in line with your body.

 Tips:

-Do not arch your lower back when pulling.
+Don't arch your lower back when pulling up.

 Execution

-1. Grasp the parallel handles with a neutral grip (palms facing each other).
+1. Grab the parallel handles with a neutral grip (palms facing each other).

-2. Hang with your arms straight and your shoulders engaged.
+2. Hang with your arms straight and shoulders engaged.

-3. Pull by bringing your elbows close to your body until your chin passes the bar.
+3. Pull yourself up, bringing your elbows close to your body until your chin is above the bar.

-5. Keep your gaze fixed and your core tight.
+5. Keep your eyes fixed and your core super tight.

 Tips:

-This is the most natural grip and is easiest on the shoulders: ideal for heavy or long sets.
+This grip is the most natural and shoulder-friendly: it's perfect for heavy or long sets.

-Actively contract your shoulder blades with each lift to maximize the work done by your back.
+Actively squeeze your shoulder blades together with each rep to really work your back.

 wall bar dips